salman0719/microsoft-copilot-web-chat/README.md

 This demonstration includes multiple parts:

 - A microsoft authentication system (using `msal`)
-- Microsoft Copilot's Web Chat integrated via vanilla JavaScript
+- Microsoft Copilot's Web Chat integrated via Preact
-- Web Chat canvas customization through the use of CSS and vanilla JS
+- Web Chat canvas customization through the use of CSS and Preact
 - An `<iframe />` container to integrate the webchat as an embedded element

 ## Content of the .env files